psychemedia/island-storynotes/godshill_to_do.md

 improbability to be seriously credited.
 On every stormy night the inhabitants of the coast of Chale are said to have allured the unwary mariner to his destruction by fixing

  l6o THE VILLAGE OF CHALE
-a lanthorn to the head of an old horse, one of whose fore- legs had been previously lied up.
-The limping gait of the animal gave the lantliorn a kind of motion exactly similar to that of a ship's lanthorn, and led the deceived pilot on thefe fatal rocks, a prey to merciless plunderers, who it was said would not even scruple to dispatch any unfortunate individual that survived the wreck, in order to secure their booty more completely.'
+a lanthorn to the head of an old horse, one of whose fore-legs had been previously tied up.
+The limping gait of the animal gave the lanthorn a kind of motion exactly similar to that of a ship's lanthorn, and led the deceived pilot on these fatal rocks, a prey to merciless plunderers, who it was said would not even scruple to dispatch any unfortunate individual that survived the wreck, in order to secure their booty more completely.'

 Dreadful traditions of such barbarous contrivances as that mentioned by Tomkins still linger on other coasts besides that of the back of the Isle of Wight.
 The history of wrecking, as told by the different legislative enactments which have been passed to prevent this savage custom, is a dismal chapter in the records of human and ' Wreck,' greediness cruelty.